utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

         run: aws sts get-caller-identity
 ```

-### Using Manual Approval in GitHub Actions Workflows
+### Step 4: Configure Manual Approval in GitHub Actions

+In our Github workflow we have a final step that should be executed only when we want to destroy the infrastructure.

-In some CI/CD scenarios when dealing with destructive infrastructure operations like tearing down environments, it's important to require **manual approval** before executing.
+In some CI/CD scenarios when dealing with destructive infrastructure operations like tearing down environments, it's important to require **manual approval** before execution.

 GitHub Actions provides this functionality via **Environments** with required reviewers.

-We will see now  how to implement manual approval step-by-step:
+Here is how to implement manual approval step-by-step:

 #### 1. Create an Environment with Required Reviewers

-1. Navigate to your GitHub repository.
-2. Go to **Settings > Environments**.
+1. In your GitHub repository, go to **Settings > Environments**.
-3. Create a new environment named `destroy-approval`.
+2. Create a new environment named `destroy-approval`.
-4. Under **Deployment protection rules**, add required reviewers (your GitHub username or a team).
+3. Under **Deployment protection rules**, add required reviewers (your GitHub username or a team).
-5. Save the environment.
+4. Save the environment.

 > This ensures any job using this environment will pause for approval before execution.

----

-### 2. Define Workflow Jobs in `destroy.yml`
+#### 2. Define the Jobs that require manual approval in `deploy.yml`

-#### Apply Job

-This job is assumed to run prior and generate a `terraform.tfstate` file saved as an artifact.
+Before defining the destruction job, we need to understand this basics:
+- When Terraform is used to automate the provisioning of ressources, a terraform state file is generated.
+- The Terraform state file keeps a record of everything it created, so Terraform uses it to know what to delete when destroying the infrastructure.
+- Thus, we need to find a way to transfer that file from one job (creation job) to the other (destruction job).

+In our Github Action workflow, we had two jobs that generated a terraform state file.
+The 2 terraform state files were then saved as artifact (in steps) in order to transfer them to the destroy job that we will create here.
+- The `Create-the-infrastructure-in-AWS` job to create the infrastructure
+- The `Apply-the-terraform-code-to-Launch-the-frontend-and-the-backend-app` job to launch the app on the infrastructure.

+Note: Go through the workflow to better understand

 ##### Manual Approval Job